lauslim12/provisions/README.md

 - Download all of essential data that might still be used from Google Drive.
 Keep data backed up and updated!
 - Fetch all currently being worked on projects from GitHub.
 Just a simple `git clone` will suffice.
+- Don't forget to check for updates for your system at all times.
 - Check the repository every so often to update the commands and links (should be highly unlikely).